For EmployersDec 24, 20258 min read

 Integrated payment systems solve this completely.
 One click, money transferred, done.

-Why Worker Verification Matters
+Why Candidate Verification Matters

 How do you know who you’re hiring?